Do You Need More Thyroid Support?

 - You also need sufficient Vitamin A to allow thyroid hormone synthesis.
 If you are diabetic or have low thyroid function, Vitamin A often must come from animal protein sources to be well absorbed (these individuals often cannot synthesize it effectively from carotenes in vegetables).
 Natural Vitamin A also comes from cod liver oil and egg yolks.

 - Zinc.
 This is a very common American deficiency!
-Meats and seafood are wonderful sources of zinc; oysters are the most potent foods source overall.
-Pumpkin seeds and chickpeas are some of the best vegetarian sources for zinc.
+Meats and seafood are wonderful sources of zinc; oysters are the most potent food source overall.
+Pumpkin seeds and chickpeas are some of the best vegetarian sources of zinc.
 Individuals with vegan diets often struggle with an imbalance of zinc and copper with insufficient zinc.

 - Processed, packaged convenience foods.
 Because these are typically depleted of minerals, regular consumption reduces overall body nutrition (empty calories) and can inhibit thyroid function.

 - Unfermented, processed soy products.
 Americans overconsume refined and highly processed soy products such as soy milk and “fake meat” products marketed to vegetarians.
 Fermented soybean products, a healthy staple in many Asian cultures, including tempeh, miso, natto, shoyu, and tamari (natural soy sauce) can be consumed in small quantities.
 If you do choose to consume soy products more often, it is particularly key to ensure you have adequate selenium and iodine intake.